Black Mask (character): Powers and abilities

 Black Mask is a criminal mastermind and tactical analyst with vast wealth and resources at his disposal, making him one of the most powerful crime bosses in Gotham's criminal underbelly.
 He utilizes his various connections to eliminate opposition and consolidates power using fear and intimidation; he is renowned for his brutally sadistic physical and psychological torture techniques, which he uses either to extract information or simply to torment his enemies for entertainment.
 Black Mask is an expert marksman with firearms, particularly with his signature twin automatic pistols, although he is proficient with melee weapons such as swords as well.
 He is a skilled hand-to-hand combatant and has displayed impressive levels of stamina and endurance; his high tolerance for pain has allowed him to hold his own against accomplished fighters such as Batman and Catwoman.
 Black Mask is also an accomplished businessman, impersonator, actor, and escape artist.

-Per the events of The New 52, Roman Sionis' ebony black mask possesses hypnosis-like mind controlling abilities that extend through the material of the masks that his henchmen wear, rendering them directly under his control.
+Per the events of The New 52, Roman Sionis' mask possesses hypnotic abilities that extend through the material of the masks that his henchmen wear, rendering them directly under his control.
 Black Mask has also killed his victims by applying toxin-filled masks to their faces, poisoning them and leaving their faces hideously shriveled and blackened.
 His mask also allows him to assume the form of other people, from Ted Kord to Superman, though without assuming their powers.

 Other characters named Black Mask

 Jeremiah Arkham

-In the Battle for the Cowl storyline, a second criminal using the Black Mask alias emerges.
-His identity is eventually revealed to be Dr. Jeremiah Arkham, who took up Roman Sionis' mantle after suffering a psychotic breakdown from exposure to a variety of mind-altering chemicals from various Batman villains.
+In Battle for the Cowl, a second criminal using the Black Mask alias emerges.
+He is eventually revealed to be Jeremiah Arkham, who took up Roman Sionis' mantle after suffering a psychotic breakdown from exposure to a variety of mind-altering chemicals from various Batman villains.

 Richard Sionis

-In DC's line-wide revision of its superhero comics, DC Rebirth, a story presents Black Mask's father Richard Sionis as the precursor to the Black Mask alias, where he was just called "the Mask" and was the founder of the Sionis Crime Family, also known as the False Face Society.
-When Richard was in the hospital and dying of old age, Roman sneaked into the hospital disguised as a nurse and poisoned his father to gain complete control over the False Face Society; he leaves his father's signature mask on his corpse.
-This story retconned the information that Charles Sionis was his father.
-Richard Sionis / The Mask was first introduced in the FOX television drama Gotham, portrayed by Todd Stashwick and depicted as an adaptation of Black Mask.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
+Richard Sionis is Roman's father and the founder of the False Face Society.
+When Richard was in the hospital and dying of old age, Roman kills him to gain control of the Society.
+Richard was first introduced in Gotham, portrayed by Todd Stashwick and depicted as an adaptation of Black Mask.